tarruda/grunt-coffee-build/README.md

 When compiling to a directory(normal commonjs target) each file modification timestamp will be saved, so only modified files are recompiled(even across grunt restarts).

+Node/npm modules will be bundled if the browserify option is set and external libraries may be included using the 'include' option.

 ### Example usage